http://www.mediapolicy.org/2012/11/china-digital-evolution

 recently-published Mapping Digital Media China

-- even though it was completed well before the
+report - even though it was completed well before the

 leadership transition.
 According to the report's authors, the emergence over